AdRulz/ember-rails/README.md

       create  app/assets/javascripts/templates/.gitkeep
       create  app/assets/javascripts/app.js

+If you want to use coffeescript templates instead use `rails g ember:bootstrap --javascript-engine coffee`

 If you want to avoid `.gitkeep` files, use the `skip git` option like
 this: `rails g ember:bootstrap -g`.